pan-roy/pan-roy.github.io/_posts/2024-03-28-json-to-csv.md

 ![output](assets/json_to_csv/json_csv1.png)

-If we compare the CSV output directly with Xero's Trial Balance function, you will see they match without issues.
+If we compare the CSV output directly with Xero's Trial Balance function, you will see that they align seamlessly.

 ![comparison](assets/json_to_csv/json_csv2.png)

-## Outcome - Our end result
+## Outcome

-Our transformed tabular data can then either be configured to flow directly into other Excel workpapers as data inputs or into a corporate network drive as backup.
-There are many options that branch out from here, from automated reporting snapshots to self-refreshing Tableau dashboards or centralized data repositories etc - not to mention that some can bypass the need for CSV conversion entirely and directly use JSON data.
+The transformed tabular data offers versatile integration options, such as direct incorporation into Excel workpapers or backup storage in a corporate network drive.
+From this point, various possibilities emerge, including automated reporting snapshots, self-refreshing Tableau dashboards, and centralized data repositories.

-Our next example will use what we have we have learned in a different scenario, where we extract transaction listings instead {TODO: insert link here}.
+In our next example, we will apply the acquired knowledge to a different scenario, focusing on extracting transaction listings [TODO: provide hyperlink].